-Data for passenger-kilometres of motorcycles are not available.
+Data for passenger-kilometres of motorcycles and domestic passenger ships are not available.

+Data for tonne-kilometres of domestic freight airplanes and ships are not available.
 Data for tonne-kilometres of freight road transport include only Danish registered vehicles with a capacity of over 6 tonnes.